Veggie Tray

 What vegetables are best for a veggie tray?

-How long can I keep a veggie tray in the fridge?
+How long can a veggie tray sit out?

-What dips pair well with a veggie tray?
+What dips work best with a veggie tray?

-Hummus, ranch dressing, tzatziki, and guacamole are all excellent options that complement the freshness of the veggies.
+Popular dips include hummus, ranch dressing, tzatziki, and guacamole.
+Choose dips that complement the flavor of the vegetables.

-How can I make my veggie tray more visually appealing?
+How can I make my veggie tray more appealing?

 Conclusion